What treasure awaits you beneath Pemuteran Bay

 Menjangan Island

-Taman National Bali Barat (Bali’s National Park) well known for its large expanse of walls, drop offs, diving and snorkeling.
+Taman National Bali Barat (Bali’s National Park) well known for its large expanse of walls, drop-offs, diving and snorkelling.